dotnet/csharpstandard/standard/types.md

 ### §Nullable-Types-General General

 Any expression of a reference type can either refer to an object, or be the value `null`, which indicates "no reference".
-The terms "nullable reference type" and "non-nullable reference type" refer to annotations that declare whether an expression is intended to be null or not.
+The terms "nullable reference type" and "non-nullable reference type" refer to annotations that declare whether an expression is intended to permit null values or not.
 A compiler can provide diagnostics when a expression is not used according to that intent.

 There are three forms of nullability for reference types:

 - *null-oblivious*: A *null-oblivious* type can be assigned `null`.
-It's default null state is *not-null*.
+Its default null state is *not-null*.
 - *nullable*: A *nullable-reference-type* can be assigned `null`.
-It's default null state is *maybe-null*.
+Its default null state is *maybe-null*.
 - *non-nullable*" A *non-nullable reference* should not be assigned a `null` value.
 Its default null state is *not-null*.

 Unlike with nullable value types, where value types `V` and `V?` denote different types, given a reference type `R`, the notations `R` and `R?` denote the same underlying type; the difference in their notations indicates, at compile time, only the intent of their usage, and allows for static flow analysis.
 An identity conversion exists among a nullable reference type, its corresponding non-nullable reference type, and its corresponding null-oblivious reference type (§10.2.2).